Wenhan-Tan/EKS_Multinode_Triton_TRTLLM/Cluster_Setup_Steps.md

 ## 7. Install Prometheus Adapter

-This allows the metrics collected by Prometheus server to be available to Kuberntes' Horizontal Pod Autoscaler service.
+This allows the Triton metrics collected by Prometheus server to be available to Kuberntes' Horizontal Pod Autoscaler service.

 ```
 helm install -n monitoring prometheus-adapter prometheus-community/prometheus-adapter \